Origin: Warrior in Final Fantasy I.

 Additional Techs II (Ex)

-- Reliable Strike (Ex): Once per round as a free action, even outside of his turn, the fighter can spend 1 stamina to immediately reroll the last attack roll he just made with a weapon from his chosen weapon group, this must be done after the roll is made but before the outcome is known.
+- Reliable Strike (Ex): Once per round as a free action, even outside of his turn, the warrior can spend 1 stamina to immediately reroll the last attack roll he just made with a weapon from his chosen weapon group, this must be done after the roll is made but before the outcome is known.

-- Rush (Ex): The fighter can charge at an enemy as a full-round action by spending 1 stamina, if his attack hits, he may make a free Bull Rush attempt that adds +1 for every 5 feet he moved towards his target.
+- Rush (Ex): The warrior can charge at an enemy as a full-round action by spending 1 stamina, if his attack hits, he may make a free Bull Rush attempt that adds +1 for every 5 feet he moved towards his target.

 Weapon Guard (Ex)